How to Create an Automation

 The following screen has several fields.
 The first field, name, lets you choose a name for your automation.
 This is used to distinguish between automation, so pick something recognizable.

-The next field allows you to configure the trigger events.
+The next field allows you to configure the trigger, either by selecting the trigger events or the schedule.
 Automations can have multiple trigger events.
 When you select multiple trigger events, any of those events will individually trigger the automation.

 The last field is the code field.
 This lets you write custom javascript code that will be executed every time the automation runs.
 The code is executed in a node.js environment (version 20.x).
 In order for the automation to work, the javascript file should export an asynchronous function called run.